ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * What if the signing identity used to assert the authenticity of the firmware is somehow used to sign unintended updates (whether through outright compromise as in the Realtek identity used to sign the Stuxnet worm)?

-* How can one ascertain that the released firmare is not subverted or compromised due to an insider risk - be it malicious or otherwise ?
+* How can one ascertain that the released firmware is not subverted or compromised due to an insider risk - be it malicious or otherwise ?

 * How the publisher themselves even know that there deliverable has been compromised in some way, can they trust their  key protection or audit logging ?